fastzhong/mth252/slides.md

 <br/>

-⚠️ Algo implementation in related DSA questions:
+#### Solution related to DSA questions:

--   always seek the best time and space complexity by appling DSA taught in MTH251 & MTH252
+⚠️  <span class="norm">always seek the best time and space complexity by appling DSA taught in MTH251 & MTH252</span>

--   in principle, only the standard ADT operations allowed to use by default as the solution has to be language indenpendent
+⚠️  <span class="norm">in principle, only the standard ADT operations allowed to use by default as the solution has to be language indenpendent</span>

--   advanced features and built-in functions from Python not allowed if not clearly asked by the question, e.g. sort/search/find (in)/min(list)/max(list)/set/match ... , as the complexity becomes unknown and Python dependent
+⚠️  <span class="norm">advanced features and built-in functions from Python not allowed if not clearly asked by the question, e.g. sort/search/find (in)/min(list)/max(list)/set/match ... , as the complexity becomes unknown and Python dependent</span>

 ---